sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 do_connect: Connection to 10.10.10.149 failed (Error NT_STATUS_IO_TIMEOUT)
 Failed to connect with SMB1 -- no workgroup available
 ```
-Lets see if we can dig any further, adn this time lets try a password:
+Lets see if we can dig any further:

 ```console
 root@endeavour:~/htb/heist/# smbmap -H 10.10.10.149 -u Hazard -p 'stealth1agent'